Center for New Music

 What to Expect

 The programming covers what gets called new music: electroacoustic composition, noise, sound art, experimental improvisation, and contemporary classical.
-Shows happen several nights a week and often feature Bay Area composers performing their own work.
-The audience is small.
+Shows happen several nights a week and often feature Bay Area composers performing their own work, for a small audience.
+The space is a single room with flexible seating that also functions as a gallery for sound installations between concerts.
+Most events run a $5 to $20 sliding scale and some are free; shows start on time and the room is small.

 Getting There